 - Simplicity – The DAF sponsor handles all record-keeping, disbursements, and tax receipts.

-- Flexibility – Timing of your tax deduction can be separate from your charitable decision making.
+- Flexibility – The timing of your tax deduction can be separate from your charitable decision-making.

 - Family legacy – A DAF is a powerful way to build or continue a tradition of family philanthropy.